lukyncze/lukyncze/README.md

 ### Hi there, I am Lukáš 👋

 I'm a full-stack software engineer.
 I am really into UX and building consistent, clear and intuitive UIs.
-I enjoy working with TypeScript, especially in React (Next.js) ecosystem.
+I enjoy working with TypeScript, especially in React/Angular ecosystem.

 📨 You can reach me here: